Skip to main content

 Conclusion

 Request priorities are important because they allow the browser to make more efficient use of limited resources, especially bandwidth.
-Aim for the browser to assign a high priority to important resources on the page and a low-priority to less important content.
+You should try to build your website in a way that leads to the browser assigning a high priority to important requests and a low-priority to less important content.

-You can use DebugBear to test the speed of your website and monitor page speed continuously.
+Want to get detailed insight on request prioritization and monitor your page speed over time?
+You can use DebugBear to continuously test the speed of your website and get detailed performance reports.
 Start a free trial today.

 DebugBear performance dashboard